 Stress can come from so many sources these days and in our daily lives we are exposed to more and more stressors that we may not even realise are having an effect on our bodies.
 Stress causes our bodies to release hormones which enable us to react to an emergency (‘fight or flight response).
 This is a really useful response when needed and can protect us from danger but the constant stresses in daily life can lead to an over production of these hormones and an impact on our adrenal glands which can lead to accelerated ageing and cause digestive issues and hormone imbalances.

 Weight management is not just about weight loss, or more specifically fat loss, but can also be about weight gains and reaching a healthy balance and level for you.
 Weight (fat) loss is the most common concern with 63% of the UK population now considered either overweight or obese.
 There are many factors involved including diet, lifestyle and other medical conditions and is often preventable and can be addressed with changes made when the cause is understood.

 Women’s health is a broad term referring to anything that specifically impacts the female body rather than across all genders.
 Commonly this will include fertility issues, PMS and conditions affecting the menstrual cycle, PCOS (polycystic ovarian syndrome) and menopause.
 There are often hormonal links to all of these involving the likes of oestrogen, progesterone, FSH and LH and getting these in better balance can lie at the root of many symptoms experienced.

-Sign up now to receive your FREE guide – 10 Steps to Boost Your Energy
+Sign up now to receive your FREE guide – 10 Secrets of Lasting Weight Loss

 You will also get regular monthly free and exclusive nutrition advice, health tips, offers and delicious recipes as well as early access to any upcoming courses or events.